apache/pulsar/site2/docs/security-athenz.md

 ## Enable Athenz authentication on brokers/proxies

-To configure brokers/proxies to authenticate clients using Authenz, add the following parameters to the `conf/broker.conf` and the `conf/proxy.conf` file.
-If you use a standalone Pulsar, you need to add these parameters to the `conf/standalone.conf` file, you need to provide the class name of the Athenz authentication provider as well as a comma-separated list of provider domain names.
+To configure brokers/proxies to authenticate clients using Authenz, add the following parameters to the `conf/broker.conf` and the `conf/proxy.conf` files and provide the class name of the Athenz authentication provider as well as a comma-separated list of provider domain names.
 If you use a standalone Pulsar, you need to add these parameters to the `conf/standalone.conf` file.

 ```properties
 # Add the Athenz auth provider